 Don't worry: Relationship anxiety is completely normal.
-Whether you've been dating someone for a short time or you've been married for a few years now, feeling stressed about the state of your romantic partnership isn't at all unusual.
+Whether you've been dating someone for a short time, are longtime partners, or you've been married for a few years now, feeling stressed about the state of your romantic partnership isn't at all unusual.
 To learn more about how to deal with this common relationship problem, we asked Alysha Jeney, a counselor who runs her own private practice called Modern Love Counseling, to weigh in on the topic.

 "It's important to remember that everyone has fears," she says.
 "But if your anxieties are causing so much anguish that it's consistently preventing you from connecting with people, it may be time to seek additional support so you can learn the tools to work through it and have healthy relationships—because you deserve it."
-Here's what you need to know about how to deal with relationship anxiety, including the potential causes, the identifying signs, and the next steps for overcoming it.
+Below, here's what you need to know about how to deal with relationship anxiety, including the potential causes, how to identify relationship anxiety, and steps you can take to overcome it.

 According to Jeney, one of the root causes of anxiety is fear.
 "Fear is a core emotion that stimulates physiological sensations in the body or irrational thoughts and insecurities," she explains.
 "Anxiety can be a funny little way our body alerts us that there may be perceived danger."

 When it comes to relationship anxiety, some of the fears (whether they're conscious or subconscious) could include "rejection, abandonment, fear of being authentic, fear of intimacy, or unresolved trauma from past relationships," says Jeney.

 However, it is possible that what you're feeling might not be anxiety, but rather, excitement as the two trigger similar emotional responses, explains Jeney.
 "If you're feeling anxious about a relationship, maybe ask yourself, 'What am I afraid of?'
 But then also ask, 'What am I excited about?'"